zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

 - Instance counting
 - Small-scale environments (≤ 20 instances)

-By the end of this guide, you will be able to:
+By the end of this guide, you'll be able to:

 - Run the Docker container in various configuration modes:
   - No persistence